mtkopone/zelect/README.md

 `$('select').zelectItem(myNewItemThatIWantToSelectNow)` will do that.
 And fire an appropriate change event.

+## Programmatically Refreshing an Externally Updated Item

+`$('select').refreshZelectItem(myUpdatedItem, function(item) { return item._id })` will replace and rerender the item matching myUpdatedItem._id with the new version.

+No change events are fired.

 ## Styling

 zelect comes with **no** base css.
 Make your own.